 There are two main types of cervical cancer, which are named after the cells they start in:

-The most common type, accounting for about 70% of cases.
+The most common type, accounting for about 7 out of 10 (70%) cases.

-A less common type, starting in the glandular cells of the cervix.
-Adenocarcinoma is more difficult to diagnose because it occurs higher up in the cervix and is harder to reach with the instruments a doctor uses during a screening test.
+A less common type (about 25% of cases), starts in the glandular cells of the cervix.
+Adenocarcinoma is more difficult to diagnose because it occurs higher up in the cervix and the abnormal glandular cells are harder to recognise.

 A small number of cervical cancers feature both squamous cells and glandular cells.
 These cancers are known as adenosquamous carcinomas or mixed carcinomas.